Villavu/Simba/Doc/sphinx/features/settings.rst

 Settings can be changed by going to the menubar titled *Tools* and the selecting the *Settings* option.

+If you at any time have serious problems with Simba not behaving it as you expect it should and you changed something in the settings, you could try closing Simba and deleting ``settings.xml``.
+Simba will create one with default settings if it does not exist.

 General Settings
 ----------------